Updated several times, last time being August 29, 2015, in order to update the solar panel and solar cell efficiency record chart.

 Getting on to the solar modules, here are the most efficient solar modules in a few key categories:

-- 36% efficient Amonix solar modules hold the overall solar PV module efficiency record.
+- 36.7% efficient Soitec and Fraunhofer solar modules hold the overall solar PV module efficiency record.
 However, these are made with concentrator solar cells and are not used in residential applications.
+This record was previously held by similar Amonix solar modules.

-- 21.5% SunPower solar modules hold the commercial solar module efficiency record.
-SunPower’s SPR-327NE-WHT-D modules are also the leading solar modules in solar module yield field tests, and other SunPower solar modules come in #2 and #3 in those tests.
-(For those of you to who this matters or is interesting, SunPower is a US-based solar panel company.)
+- 22.1% Panasonic solar modules hold the commercial solar module efficiency record.
+However, SunPower’s SPR-327NE-WHT-D modules are the leading solar modules in solar module yield field tests, and other SunPower solar modules come in #2 and #3 in those tests.

 - 17.4% Q-Cells thin-film solar modules hold the record in this specific solar panel category.
 Thin-film solar panels are widely used, but not in residential applications.
 (Q-Cells was a German company, but it filed for insolvency in 2012 and was then acquired by the Korean company Hanwha.)

-- 16.1% First Solar thin-film solar modules claim the cadmium-telluride (CdTe) photovoltaic (PV) module conversion efficiency record.
+- 17% First Solar thin-film solar modules claim the cadmium-telluride (CdTe) photovoltaic (PV) module conversion efficiency record.
 Again, these are generally not used for residential applications, but I think including them helps to reinforce my key point yet again.
 (First Solar, a US-based company, was actually the #1 solar developer and the #2 solar module manufacturer in the world last year.
-Despite a relatively low 16.1% record efficiency in this category of solar panels, First Solar does very well with these relatively cheap solar modules in certain applications.)
+Despite a relatively low 16.1% record efficiency in this solar panels category at the time, First Solar does very well with these relatively cheap solar modules in certain applications.)

 - Just as one final example in order to show that the variation doesn’t stop there, 15.5% solar modules from MiaSolé hold the flexible PV solar module efficiency record.
 Naturally, in some applications, one doesn’t just need solar panels, one needs flexiblesolar panels.
 But, that probably isn’t you….